Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

  *  Dropbox.

 With Flickr you can import any album on the site, or log in with your Flickr account and select the album or set that you want to import.
 As simple as that.
-This feature is pretty handy for galleries, libraries, archieves and museums (GLAM) as they usually have tons of pictures on the [Flickr commons]() section.
+This feature is pretty handy for galleries, libraries, archives and museums (GLAM) as they usually have tons of pictures on the [Flickr commons]() section.
 Those, if you have your photos already in Flickr, import them with a click or upload photos to it.
 They give 1TB of space for free!!